gasaicrypto/obol-gitbook/learn/charon/charon-cli-reference.md

 ## The `exit` command

-A running Charon client will [aggregate and broadcast](../../run/running/quickstart-exit.mdx) signed exit messages it receives from its valdiator client immediately.
+A running Charon client will [aggregate and broadcast](../../run/running/quickstart-exit.mdx) signed exit messages it receives from its validator client immediately.
 These `exit` commands are instead used to _pre-sign_ exit messages for an active distributed validator, to save to disk, or to broadcast; once enough of the operators of the cluster have submitted their partial exit signatures.
 Fully signed exit messages give a user or protocol a guarantee that they can exit an active validator at any point in future without the further assistance of the cluster's operators.
 In future, [execution-layer initiated exits](https://eips.ethereum.org/EIPS/eip-7002) will provide an even stronger guarantee that a validator can be exited by the withdrawal address it belongs to.

 ```markdown
 charon exit --help